Access to Electricity in Sub-Saharan Africa (SSA)

 The alternative sources of power that Africans have turned to present a challenge in themselves.
 Dependence on alternative energy sources create bottlenecks in the operations of hospitals and emergency services, compromise the educational and commercial sectors, and raise the costs of doing business.
 Small-scale power from burning fossil fuels and biomass is inefficient, produces black carbon and methane pollution, and is a significant driver of deforestation and desertification.
 This, understandably, bodes negatively on climate and sustainability objectives for SSA.
 The SSA region has a wealth of potential sources of clean energy such as hydro, wind and solar power.
 As efforts to improve electrification rates continue, clean energy ought to be a priority as investment in hydro, geothermal, solar and wind power generation is the best bet for future-proofing energy generation.

-Demand for electrical energy is only set to rise with increasing population, urbanisation and economic productivity.
 This as yet unmet need severely restricts the productive capacity of Africa’s people’s, particularly as the continent experienced stunted adoption of incipient digital technologies which use electricity to improve efficiencies across all manner of human activity.
 The AU Agenda 2063 Aspirations and the SDGs champion access to modern energy precisely because of the critical role it plays in people’s lives.
 Increased energy access leads to improvements in healthcare, education, life expectancy and economic opportunities.
 Thankfully, universal access to energy is an attainable reality as evidenced by the 2019 Energy Progress Report.

 The report indicates that electrification rates have been outpacing population growth in the continent.
 It warns, however, that of the 650 million people across the globe without access to electricity by 2030, 9 out of 10 of them will live in SSA.
 Sustained efforts to improve access to electricity are needed to ensure that Africa is not left behind, and instead continues to prepare a greater portion of its population for prosperity in a modern economy.